 This was the general advice in the 1930s from child behaviorists such as John Watson and his Psychological Care of the Infant and Child manual.
 Children were often treated as young adults.
 Warnings were given that if you loved and cared for your child too much, you could spoil them.
 The idea was that society would not be so kind to adults when they enter the real world.
 Parents should mimic the harsh realities of the real world instead of setting unrealistic expectations of love and kindness.

 However, Watson later regretted his writings and admitted that he did not know enough to give proper advice.
-He and other so-called experts in child psychology instilled beliefs that negatively affected children through decades.
+He and other so-called experts in child psychology instilled beliefs that negatively affected children through the decades.
 Even the United States government warned against “excessive” affection towards children.
 They only recommended kissing children on their foreheads and keeping hugs or other affectionate actions to a bare minimum.

 An About-Face in the 1940s

 As an opposite reaction, Dr. Benjamin Spock, in the late 1940s, published The Common Sense Book of Baby and Child Care.
 Dr. Spock was friendly and reassuring, the complete opposite of those who came before him.
 He stressed that mothers knew more than they thought they did and urged them to trust themselves.
-Instead of the strict feeding, toilet training, and sleep schedules recommended by Watson and others, Spock encouraged mothers to trust themselves and pay attention to their child’s cues and respond accordingly.
+Instead of the strict feeding, toilet training, and sleep schedules recommended by Watson and others, Spock encouraged mothers to trust themselves, pay attention to their child’s cues and respond accordingly.
 He encouraged affection and kindness to children.

 Because of the experts’ contradicting views, it’s no wonder our grandparents’ generation and ours have conflicting parenting ideals.
 The “spoiled baby” advice of the ’30s still confuses parents today.
 In fact, in the late 90s, a landmark survey by Zero to Three revealed that 57% of young adults believed that a six-month-old could be spoiled.
 44% of parents of young children and 60% of grandparents believe that picking up a three-month-old every time he cries would spoil them.